History of Vietnam: Modern ethnic context

-Pottery fruit tray of the Sa Huỳnh people.

-Vietnam's modern demography consists of 54 different ethnicities belonging to five major ethnolinguistic families: Austronesian, Austroasiatic, Hmong-Mien, Kra-Dai, Sino-Tibetan.
+Vietnam's modern demography consists of 54 different ethnicities belonging to five major ethnolinguistic families: Austronesian, Austroasiatic, Hmong–Mien, Kra–Dai, Sino-Tibetan.
 Among 54 groups, the majority ethnic group is the Vietic-speaking Kinh, alone comprising 85.32% of total population in the 2019 census.
 The rest is made up of 53 other ethnic groups.
 Vietnam's ethnic mosaic results from the peopling process in which various peoples came and settled the territory, leading to the modern state of Vietnam by many stages, often separated by thousands of years over a duration of tens of thousands of years.
 Vietnam's entire history, thus, is an embroidery of polyethnicity.

 Pre-Neolithic

 Early anatomically modern human settlement in mainland Southeast Asia dates back 65 to 10,5 kya (65,000 years ago), during the Late Pleistocene period.
 Probably the foremost hunter-gatherers were the Hoabinhians, a large group that gradually settled across Southeast Asia.
-As part of the Initial Upper Paleolithic wave, the Hoabinhians, along with the Tianyuan man, are early members of the Ancient Basal East and Southeast Asian lineage deeply related to present-day East and Southeast Asians.
+As part of the Initial Upper Paleolithic wave, the Hoabinhians, along with the Tianyuan man, are early members of the Ancient East and Southeast Asian (ESEA) lineage deeply related to present-day East and Southeast Asians.
+The southern dispersal is associated with the subclades of notable Y-chromosome haplogroups such as C2, D1, N, and O.

+Both ancient and modern East Asian-related populations can be modeled to descend primarily from the Hoabinhian or Onge-related lineage (c.
+76–79%), and to a lesser extent from a Tianyuan-related lineage (c.
+21–24%).
+The Tianyuan man itself has been modeled to primarily descend from an Onge-related lineage (c.
+61%), and a more deeply diverged East Eurasian lineage (c.
+39%) distantly related to remains from the Bacho Kiro cave.

-An analysis of individuals from the Con Co Ngua site in Thanh Hoa, Vietnam about 6.2 k cal BP, when restricted to Vietnamese comparisons, showed the closest distance to peoples from Mai Da Dieu, followed by present-day Vietnamese populations.
+An analysis of individuals from the Con Co Ngua site in Thanh Hoa, Vietnam about 6,200 years BP, when restricted to Vietnamese comparisons, showed the closest distance to peoples from Mai Da Dieu, followed by present-day Vietnamese populations.
 Based on craniometric and dental nonmetric analysis, the Con Co Ngua individuals were phenotypically similar to Late Pleistocene Southeast Asians and modern Melanesians and Aboriginal Australians.